cased/cased-elixir/README.md

 #### Examples

-Create a client with the policy key for your `default` audit trail:
+Create a client with the policy key for your `:default` audit trail:

 ```elixir
 {:ok, client} = Cased.Client.create(key: "policy_live_...")